KristianVitovsky/hip2john/README.md

 # hip2john
  A short Python script that calculates the conversion from Hipparcos instrumental magnitudes to the Johnson Standard system using colour indices measured at Hvar observatory (or data of the same format).
- Instructions as comments directly in the code
+ Instructions are written as comments directly in the code.
+ Hvar observatory: https://oh.geof.unizg.hr/ (65 cm reflector).